All Episodes

 But it isn't what happens with free speech.

-Free speech implies a certain amount of respect and certain rules, and when you threaten people physically, that seems to me kind of a violation of the rules.
+And when you threaten people physically, that seems to me kind of a violation of the rules.

 Exactly.

-And it's so unfortunate this happens because at the leadership institute's campus reform, we talk about uh things that happen to conservative students on campus, and conservatives typically we aren't so open on campus.
+And it's so unfortunate this happened because at the Leadership Institute's Campus Reform, we talk about things that happen to conservative students on campus.

-We kind of just want to get grades, be under the radar, graduate, and then focus on politics.
+We kind of just want to get good grades, be under the radar, graduate, and then focus on politics.

 So it's really hard when you have a student coming out like this and getting harassed.

-And it was the same thing, it's been the same thing for a long time.
+It's been the same thing for a long time.

-Uh you get harassed by other students.
+You get harassed by other students.

-You well, if you went to the University of Missouri and you were a reporter, you got threatened with physical violence just for being at an event to uh you know to report on fact you got threatened by a faculty member of the University of Missouri.
+Well, if you went to the University of Missouri and you were a reporter, you got threatened with physical violence just for being at an event to report.

 So things are not good for students who want to be public about their political viewpoints if they're right of center.